mmbower1/responsive3/README.md

 - Thank you to materializecss.com for the awesome parallex templating.
 I took their template and reformatted, rearranged, and inputted my own elements to create a portfolio that represents who I am!

-- This portfolio uses static html rendering and uses an API to share the latest news.
+- This portfolio uses static html rendering and uses an API from CBS to share the latest news.